thomasmacpherson/piface/README.md

     $ git clone https://github.com/thomasmacpherson/piface.git

-Then to install, move into the piface directory and type:
+Then to install, move into the piface directory and run the setup script:

+    $ cd piface/
     $ sudo python setup.py install

 Now whenever you enter a python shell you can access the piface's